Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 - Inconsistency: Performance on shared infrastructure can be inconsistent due to unpredicted natural disasters or internal bugs.

-- Privacy & security: Even though safety is at a high level with every provider, there are still concerns about data breach.
+- Privacy & security: Even though safety is at a high level with every provider, there are still concerns about data breaches.

 - Data transfer costs: Monthly outbound data transfer is charged per GB.